ITensor/website/docs/book/itensor_contraction.md

 $$
 D\_{s s^\prime} = \sum\_{i,j} W\_{i s j} W\_{i s^\prime j} \ .
 $$
-But this notation can become difficult to read as contractions become more complex.
+But this notation can become cumbersome for more complicated contractions.

-A nicer way to write this tensor contraction is by using a diagram
+A nicer way to notate a tensor contraction is by using a diagram

 <img class="diagram" width="40%" src="docs/book/images/WW_contraction.png"/>